qmk/qmk_firmware/keyboards/leeku/finger65/readme.md

 # Leeku Finger65

 **This PCB is not QMK ready by default**.
-If you want to use your Leeku Finger65 PCB with QMK, you **must** ISP Flash the Leeku PCB using the bootloader for theatmega32a that resides in the `util/` folder.
+If you want to use your Leeku Finger65 PCB with QMK, you **must** ISP Flash the Leeku PCB using the bootloader for the atmega32a that resides in the `util/` folder.

 * Keyboard Maintainer: [sidcarter](https://github.com/sidcarter)
 * Hardware Supported: LeeKu Finger65 PCB, atmega32a